 This modernistic design of adult and child appears on the granite monument.
 The teardrop faces represent tears for those who are away.
 The adult and child hold the symbolic candle which was used to shine in the family window for a loved one’s return during World War II.
 The one adult’s foot resembles the base of a “family tree” while the other is free standing, ready to move at a moments notice.
 The arm of the adult and child blend into one – signifying the bond that parents and children have with each other.
-Roses, as always the symbol of love, abound at the base of the design.“In honour of those who kept and continue to keep the home fires burning”
+Roses, as always the symbol of love, abound at the base of the design.

-The magnificent 6’ Canadian Pink Granite monument shows appreciation to all the spouses and family members who have sacrificed so much in this military lifestyle and have been the main support for our military members.
-The inscription in both Official Languages reads: “In honour of those who kept and continue to keep the home fires burning".
+The magnificent 6’ Canadian Pink Granite monument shows appreciation to all of the spouses and family members who have sacrificed so much in this military lifestyle and have been the main support system for our military members.
+The inscription in both Official Languages reads “In honour of those who kept and continue to keep the home fires burning."

-For more information on how to order boulders or bricks, please contact the Recreation Complex at 613-687-2932.
+For more information on how to order boulders or bricks, please contact the Recreation Complex at 613-687-2932 or EMAIL.

 For more information on having an event or wedding at Home Fires Park, please contact the PSP HQ Office at 613-687-5511 x5225 or EMAIL.